 - Offer to bring a dish.
 If you’re trying to stick to a certain diet (gluten-free or dairy-free, for instance), parties can be suuuuper difficult pit our willpower up against even if we know we’ll pay the price later with gas/bloating/other digestive issues.
 If you can, offer to bring a dish you can enjoy, that way you can control the ingredients and still indulge—but on your own accord.

-- Remember that it’s okay to be a little lax this time of year.
-The holidays bring with it foods that we don’t usually eat on a regular basis, so keep that in mind when you start to feel the guilt creep in.
+- Remember that it’s okay to be lax this time of year (or whenever the mood strikes, really).
+The holidays bring with it foods that we don’t always eat on a regular basis, so keep that in mind when you start to feel the guilt creep in.
 We have enough stress this time of year!
 These celebrations aren’t forever, and as long as you try to prepare and balance out your day, everything will be okay.

-- Finally, if you do overdo it, repeat #2 and #3.
+- Finally, if you do overdo it and don’t feel well, repeat #2 and #3.
 Taking a walk around the block after a big meal can help reduce the glucose load because some of it will go towards fueling your physical activity.
+Getting moving also helps with digestion of the food, too.
 Drinking lots of water as well will again, aid in digestion, and help reduce bloating.
 Don’t punish yourself by skipping meals the next day!
 Be thankful for the delicious food you got to enjoy, and for the new opportunity you have to nourish yourself at your next balanced meal.

 In order to have a positive relationship with food we have to get over the mindset that deprivation will help us achieve our goals.
 It’s not sustainable, and it never works.
-This is a major theme in my new program, Kicking Sugar + Carb Addiction, where we spend six weeks devoted to understanding the roots of our cravings, overcoming them through practical and mindful strategies, incorporating highly nutritious foods into our days, and freeing ourselves from the guilt and the hold that food has on us.
+This is a major theme in my program, Intuition Nutrition, where we spend six weeks devoted to understanding the roots of our cravings, overcoming them through practical and mindful strategies, incorporating highly nutritious foods into our days, and freeing ourselves from the guilt and the hold that food has on us.

 You can learn more about my online course here.